 - BK XN#

-- Select Save History to finish and save the entry.
+- Click Save History to save the entry.

-- A deposit gets posted to the Homeowner>Ledger via lockbox or portal.
+Sometimes a deposit gets posted to the Homeowner > Ledger via lockbox or portal.

-- Within payment adjustments there is not the ability to move a deposit from the main ledger to the deposit ledger.
-Under this scenario, you have two options:
+Within payment adjustments you cannot move a deposit from the main ledger to the deposit ledger.
+In this case, you can:

-- Add a charge to negate the payment, then post the payment to the deposit tab.
+- Add a charge to negate the payment, and then post the payment to the Deposit tab.

-- For portal payments (not lockboxes as they are batched), you could delete the payment from the audit tab and repost to the deposit tab.
+- For portal payments (not lockboxes as they are batched), you can delete the payment from the Audit tab and then repost to the Deposit tab.

-*Reminder if deposits should be processed to an account other than operating, a transfer might need to be made.
+Note: If deposits should be processed to an account other than operating, you may need to make a transfer.

 Comments